Welcome to Bachelor’s Hall

 - Underfloor heating downstairs and radiators upstairs keep this house warm and toasty even on the coldest of nights.

-- Dining room/Classroom – can be set up as tables and benches for dining or as a classroom around the projector.
+- Sitting/Dining room/Classroom – can be set up as tables and benches for dining or as a classroom around the projector.

 - Commercial kitchen with dishwasher, fridge, freezer, oven with 6 ring hob, kettles, microwave and hot servery.
 All crockery and cutlery and basic kitchen utensils provided